 Welcome to our dedicated page for Centerra Gold news (Ticker: CGAU), a resource for investors and traders seeking the latest updates and insights on Centerra Gold stock.

-Centerra Gold Inc. (NYSE: CGAU, TSX: CG) is a Canadian-based gold mining company whose news flow reflects operating performance, project development and capital allocation decisions across its gold, copper and molybdenum businesses.
-The company operates the Mount Milligan Mine in British Columbia, Canada, and the Öksüt Mine in Türkiye, and owns the Kemess Project in British Columbia, the Goldfield Project in Nevada, and a Molybdenum Business Unit in the United States and Canada.
+Centerra Gold Inc. reports developments for a Canadian-based mining company focused on operating, developing, exploring and acquiring gold and copper properties in North America, Türkiye and other markets.
+The company operates the Mount Milligan Mine in British Columbia and the Öksüt Mine in Türkiye, owns the Kemess Project in British Columbia and the Goldfield Project in Nevada, and owns and operates a molybdenum business in the United States and Canada.

 Centerra Gold announced a temporary disruption in rail service due to severe weather conditions in British Columbia, affecting the transport of concentrate from the Mount Milligan Mine to Vancouver.
 Although production remains unaffected so far, the extent of impact on production and sales will depend on the duration of the disruption.
 The company is prioritizing the safety of its employees and will continue to monitor the situation closely.